 In addition to applying standard structure-based models, there is often a need to introduce additional system-specific modifications to the force field.
-To help users implement some less-than-trivial tasks, we provide a variety of additional scripts for force field modification.
-If \$SMOG_PATH/bin is in your PATH (this should be done automatically by the configure script), then the smog tools should already be available on your machine.
+To help users implement some less-than-trivial tasks, we provide a variety of additional scripts for force field and system modification.
+If \$SMOG_PATH/bin is in your PATH, then the smog tools should already be available on your machine.